Solving Two-Step Equations Page 1 of 4

 Accompanying Resources: Google Drive Activity, Boom Cards (digital task cards)

-In order to understand how to solve a two-step equation, it's important that you first understand how to solve a one-step equation.
+In order to understand how to solve a two-step equation, it's important that you first understand how to solve a one-step equation (check out the lesson if you need a refresher!).
 When solving an equation, the goal is to get the variable by itself.
 In a one-step equation, you use the inverse operation to do this.

 It's pretty easy to check your answer.
 Plug 17 in for x in the original equation.
 Does 17 - 4 equal 13?
-Yes.
-Make sure to check out the lesson on solving one-step equations if you need extra review.
+Yes, this means you have the right answer.